ipums/ipumspy/docs/source/extracts.rst

                 extracts_with_state.append(extract_obj)

 .. [*] Note that IPUMS ATUS Eldercare records will be included in a hierarchical extract automatically if Eldercare variables are selected.
-There is no API equivalent to the "include eldercare" checkbox in the Extract Data Structure menue in the IPUMS ATUS web interface.
+There is no API equivalent to the "include eldercare" checkbox in the Extract Data Structure menu in the IPUMS ATUS web interface.